-Later plotters used standard interfaces such as serial and high level commands sets which let you send the end points for lines and text for the plotter to draw.
+Later plotters used standard interfaces such as serial and high level command sets which let you send the end points for lines and text for the plotter to draw.
 They could also draw much faster, over 30 inches per second on high end plotters.
 The pen plotters have pretty much been replaced by plotters which are large inkjet printers.
 Modern plotters use either sheets of paper or roll paper without sprocket feed holes.

 This link has information on a IBM 1627 plotter that is a relabeled Calcomp 565 plotter.
 The 565 is the 11 inch wide version of the Calcomp 563 plotter.